Sivabalan10/AI-BASED-RETAILER-APPLICATION/README.md

 # AI-BASED-RETAILER-APPLICATION
- Main branch is for uploading documentation
+ Main branch is for uploading documents